Underdoge/infection/README.md

 - Only new individuals will be created with the selected value, previously created individuals are not affected when changing the slider value.
 - In other words, each individual keeps its own infection probability throughout the simulation.
 ## Adding or Removing Individuals
-- Press the +1 Healthy button to add a new healthy individual to the simulation.
+- Press the "+1 Healthy" button to add a new healthy individual to the simulation.
-- Press the +1 Infected button to add a new infected individual to the simulation.
+- Press the "+1 Infected" button to add a new infected individual to the simulation.
+- Press the "Healthy Color" button to change the color of new healthy individuals.
+- Press the "Infected Color" button to change the color of new infected individuals.
+- Press the "Recovered Color" button to change the color of new recovered individuals.
 - Press the Reset button to remove all individuals and reset the simulation parameters.
 #
 # Requirements